 It's his passion for service that kept him going and brought him to his career now, creating My Wingman LLC and coaching leaders.

 Hidden Conversations is a series of conversations with African Americans in different industries and facets of life of what it is/was like to have careers in particular professions.
-Dr. LaDrina Wilson is the host of this ongoing series who interviewed Dr. Burl Randolph, Jr., Founder and President of MyWingman, LLC, a Business Leadership and Management Consulting company and a retired Army Colonel; CSM Tisa Scott, Garrison Command Sergeant Major, Rock Island Arsenal; and Mr. Darryl Howlett, retired Navy Master Chief and First Army Chief of Media Relations for Veterans Day 2020.
+Dr. LaDrina Wilson is the host of this ongoing series who interviewed Dr. Burl Randolph, Jr., Founder and President of MyWingman, LLC, a Business Leadership and Management Consulting company and a retired Army Colonel; CSM Tisa Scott, former Garrison Command Sergeant Major, Rock Island Arsenal; and Mr. Darryl Howlett, retired Navy Master Chief and First Army Chief of Media Relations for Veterans Day 2020.
 Click the picture to watch the interviews on Facebook. #blackveterans #blackleadership #veteransupport

 Check out this great video.